leighleighleigh/saab-93NG-HPD-hacker/README.md

 - Check TRACK WIDTH for LDO OUTPUTS.
 - BYPASS SWITCH resets and breaks the UART IC.
 Need to rethink this.
 - RESET PIN on UART IC is left floating, oops.
 It still works like this, but should be held HIGH.
+- Add LED's to GPIO pins?
+Might be useful for debugging.
+Plus, LED's are cool.